 Large potholes can cause people to drive on the wrong side of the road, lose control of their vehicles or swerve suddenly.

-Slippery surfaces and loose gravel can also cause cars to skid, especially during panic braking.
+Slippery surfaces and loose gravel causes cars to skid, especially during panic braking.

-Prolonged driving on uneven surfaces can also lead to fluid leaks from the engine.
+Prolonged driving on uneven surfaces can lead to fluid leaks from the engine.

 Claims in the event of injury caused by bad roads

-If you are injured in an accident or your car is damaged as a direct result of poor road maintenance, you may be able to claim damages from the authority responsible for the road’s upkeep.
+If you are injured in an accident as a direct result of poor road maintenance, you may be able to claim damages from the authority responsible for the road’s upkeep.

 This applies especially if proof of negligence can be supplied.
 An example is if defective road conditions, like potholes, were previously reported to authorities but not fixed.

-In the case of national roads, claims may be made against the South African National Roads Agency (Sanral).
+In the case of national roads, claims may be made against the South African National Roads Agency (SANRAL), or the relevant responsible provincial MEC.

 For damages sustained on municipal roads, the relevant local municipality or department of public works may be liable.

-If you’re physically injured in a road accident you weren’t solely responsible for causing, you may also qualify for compensation from the Road Accident Fund (RAF).
+If you’re physically injured in a road accident you weren’t solely responsible for causing, you may also qualify for compensation from the Road Accident Fund (RAF), if the collision was caused partly as a result of negligent driving and partly as a result of the relevant road defect.

 Depending on the circumstances of a case, the RAF may pay compensation for: